SoftUni-Internal/interactive-content/EN/11-Exam-Preparation/03-Problem-03.md

 ## Not Liked Play (Logged in User)

-If the user did not like the play, you should display **Like button.**
+If the user did not like the play, you should display the **Like button.**

 [image assetsSrc="JS-BackEnd-Exam-Preparation-8.png" /]